null-loop/octopus-monitor/ghost-lamp-octopus-integration.md

 $ sudo /etc/init.d/lircd start
 ```

-Once that is done we can send specific commands to the lamp
+Once that is done we can send specific commands to the lamp:

 ```
 $ irsend SEND_ONCE LED_24_KEY RED
 $ irsend SEND_ONCE LED_24_KEY GREEN
 ```

-If all of this has worked you can now run the colour test from the python script
+If all of this has worked you can now run the colour test from the Python script:

 ```
 $ python /home/pi/octopus-monitor/monitor.py -colour-test on
 ```

-If everything's OK you should see something like
+If everything's OK you should see something like:

 ![Colour cycle test](images/colour-cycle.gif)

 ### Octopus Integration

-Now you've got the IR to Lamp bits working you can run the script with the appropriate arguments to poll
+Now you've got the IR to Lamp bits working you can run the script with the appropriate arguments to poll:

 ```
 monitor.py -key [Octopus API Key] -url [Base Octopus URL]